flyaruu/flyaruu.github.io/_posts/2015-03-18-Monitoring-the-Docker-daemon.md

 docker run -e MYSQL_ROOT_PASSWORD=mysecretpassword -e SERVICE_NAME=mysql -e SERVICE_TAGS=app1,test -P mysql
 {% endhighlight %}

-So now we have annotated this service in a very basic way: We've announced that this is indeed a mysql service, and that it is tagged with 'app1' and 'test'.
+So now we have annotated this service in a very basic way: We've announced that this is indeed a mysql service, and that it is tagged with 'app1' and 'test', by (ab)using environment variables. [^1]

+[^1]: From Docker 1.6.0 on, there will be 'labels', which is what we'd actually like to use here.
+The difference is that we only use the environment variables as service meta data, but the environment variables are (obviously) visible to the container.
+This is conceptually wrong, although I guess rarely an actual problem.

 With this done we have the following data:
  - There is a service of type 'mysql'